Buravchik/multi-pbn/README.md

 - Caddy serves content from `/srv/sites/{host}`.
 If a request is for `example.com`, it serves files from `sites/example.com`.
 - Certificates are stored in the Docker volume `caddy_data` and are renewed automatically.

+## Hardening

+This stack runs a hardened single Caddy container:

+- Read-only root filesystem
+- Drops all Linux capabilities except `NET_BIND_SERVICE`
+- `no-new-privileges` enabled
+- Runs as non-root user `1000:1000`
+- `sites/` is mounted read-only; only `/data` and `/config` are writable volumes for Caddy state
+- Tmpfs for `/tmp` and `/run`

+If you need file uploads or dynamic writes, use a separate writable volume/path per requirement.

 ## Per-site tweaks